meichthys/vm/README.md

 This is the stripped down version of the full (original) Nextcloud VM.
 With this you "only" get a clean Nextcloud installation with files, that's it.
 No TLS, no automated apps configuration or anything like that - which you do in the [full version](https://www.hanssonit.se/nextcloud-vm/).

-The script automatically fetches the latest Nextcloud version when the below steps are taken.
+## Setup

-To get this going, it's just a few steps:
+The script automatically fetches the latest Nextcloud version when the below steps are taken:

 1. Download and setup an Ubuntu Server 20.04 with:
     - 2 disks (one for OS, LVM - and one for DATA, don't do anything with this, just add it)
     - USER: ncadmin